-Reach out to a licensed clinical mental health counselor (LCMHC in NC, or an LPC or LMHC, depending on the state you/they reside in) to solicit an interview.
 The interview might run somewhere from 30 minutes to an hour.
-You must ask at least 6 of the questions below and can choose additional questions from the list.
+You must ask at least 8 of the questions below (they are bolded) and can choose additional questions from the list.
 You are welcome to add additional questions or respond with spontaneous follow-up questions.
 The important thing is that you have had a conversation with enough depth that you can reflect on the interviewee's experiences of being a mental health counselor.
+If you are having trouble finding an LCMHC to interview, please contact me.

-You will create a 7-10 minute presentation (PowerPoint or other alternative formats) about what you learned in the interview.
-Be sure to include some description about who they are, where they work, and your experience of the phone call or video call as well.
+You will create a 7-10 minute presentation (PowerPoint or other alternative formats) about what you learned in the interview and record yourself in a video presenting the presentation.

+Be sure to include some description about who your interviewee is, where they work, and your experience of the video call as well.
 It is recommended that you send a thank you note or email to your interviewee following your interview as a courtesy for their time.

-Sample questions to ask the counselor being interviewed (you must ask at least 6 of these questions):
+Questions to ask the counselor being interviewed (you must ask the bolded questions and you can choose from among the others to ask):